The 3rd AEGIS Symposium on Cyber Security

 Presenters:

-Xinyue Shen CISPA Helmholtz Center for Information Security
+Xinyue Shen Emerging Attacks in the Era of Generative AI CISPA Helmholtz Center for Information Security

 Organization Committee